 I am a computer scientist with research and engineering experience in graph theory, algorithms, data analysis, and optimization.

-I founded a data and algorithms R&D company 4colors Research.
+I consult for industry at 4colors Research, a data and algorithms R&D company.

 I received my PhD from the Rutgers Center for Operations Research (RUTCOR),